Melanie Carminati, PT, DPT

 Interpreting services for other languages: Yes

-Philosophy of care and typical treatment strategies: Each patient, their medical and surgical history, including patient’s preferences after education on treatment options and approaches, are considered in their plan of care.
-I offer dry needling, visceral mobilization, myofascial release, internal and external pelvic floor assessment and manual therapy treatments, assessment of movement patterns, joint mobility, alignment, and stability- with associated manual therapy approaches, therapeutic exercise will consist of varying methods to include tai chi, yoga, pilates, exercise prescription based on past, current levels of exercise, with home programming that patient gives input as to what feels possible/achievable for them, with access to me between appointments so that their home program is changing based on their needs, flares, pain levels, and other changes in symptoms.
+Philosophy of care and typical treatment strategies: Each patient’s medical and surgical history, including the patient’s preferences after education on treatment options and approaches, is considered in their plan of care.
+I offer dry needling, visceral mobilization, myofascial release, internal and external pelvic floor assessment, and manual therapy treatments; assessment of movement patterns, joint mobility, alignment, and stability-—with associated manual therapy approaches; and therapeutic exercise consisting of varying methods to include tai chi, yoga, pilates, and exercise prescription based on past and current levels of exercise, with home programming that the patient gives input as to what feels possible/achievable for them, with access to me between appointments so that their home program is changing based on their needs, flares, pain levels, and other changes in symptoms.

 Sarah Shout PT, DPT